 Without coordination, regions cannot reliably predict their future air quality.
 The long-range transport of pollution makes actual air quality improvements in a region dependent not only on local measures but also on measures taken in other areas.
-This is illustrated in Figure 3.6, in which the black bars indicate, for 2030, exposure reductions from the measures taken in the 'Ad-hoc' selection of measures scenario' within the same region.
-Obviously, benefits from the local measures account for only a minor share of the full potential and miss the WHO Interim Target 1 by a wide margin in many regions.
-At the same time, however, regions will enjoy the spillover benefits from measures taken beyond their borders (the gray bars in Figure 3.6), but the extent of these would, without regional coordination, remain unknown.5
+This is illustrated in figure 3.5, in which the orange bars indicate, for 2030, exposure reductions from the measures taken in the ad hoc selection of measures scenario within the same region.
+Obviously, benefits from the local measures account for only a minor share of the full potential and miss WHO Interim Target 1 by a wide margin in many regions.
+At the same time, however, regions will enjoy the spillover benefits from measures taken beyond their borders (the tan bars in figure 3.5), but the extent of these would, without regional coordination, remain unknown.2 Airshedwide coordination of measures in other regions within the same airshed will inevitably lead to costly AQM solutions because it prohibits selection of the most efficient measures to meet given air quality targets.
+Airshedwide coordination, despite its governance challenges, has proven to be a powerful mechanism in other regions of the world (for example, California in the United States, the European Union, and the Jing-Jin-Ji Metropolitan Region of China) for enhancing the economic efficiency of effort spent on AQM.